John Ripley Internship

 - The student is a resident of Shawnee County, Kansas

-Students must be majoring in history, anthropology, communications, marketing, graphic design, American studies, museum studies, folk arts, or a related program, depending on the specific job description.
+Students must be majoring in history, anthropology, communications, marketing, graphic design, American studies, museum studies, folk arts, or a related program.

 Immediate family members of the staff of the Kansas Historical Society and the Kansas Historical Foundation are not eligible for this program.